aleboyer/EPSILOMETER/README.md

 - Meta_Data.SOM.SN= system on module (SOM) serial number.
 - Meta_Data.SOM.Firmware= version of the firmware on the SOM.

+**mod_define_meta_data.m:** Defines paths to raw and to-be-processed data.
+If 'PROCESS', 'Hardware', and 'Firmware' structures within Meta_Data have not be defined yet, they are defined with defaults here.

 **EPSI_matlab_path.m:** Add the paths defined in process_FOOBAR.m

 **Mod_epsi_temperature_spectra:**